Best All-Terrain Tires for Highway Use in 2026

 How do I reduce road noise after installing all-terrain tires?

-If you want the best blend of highway comfort, wet confidence, and capable off-road traction, start with the BFGoodrich KO3.
-If you want a quieter value choice, consider the General Grabber A/TX.
-For strong winter-ready all-terrain traction, the Cooper Discoverer AT3 4S/XLT and Falken WildPeak A/T3W are especially worth comparing.
-Use the checklist above to match your vehicle size, climate, and noise tolerance before purchasing.
+If you want the best blend of highway confidence, wet-road stability, snow usefulness, and capable off-road traction, start by comparing the BFGoodrich KO3.
+If you want a quieter value choice, consider the General Grabber A/TX or Cooper Discoverer AT3 4S.
+For stronger trail and highway balance, the Toyo Open Country A/T III and Falken WildPeak A/T3W are especially worth comparing.
+Use the checklist above to match your vehicle size, climate, load needs, and noise tolerance before purchasing.